astronomer/airflow-guides/guides/airflow-kedro.md

 4. `rsync -avp conf <astro-project-directory>/` note: are we fixing this?
 5. `rsync -avp data <astro-project-directory>/`
 6. Change your Astronomer project's `Dockerfile` to the following:

     ```docker
     FROM quay.io/astronomer/ap-airflow:2.0.0-buster-onbuild

     RUN pip install --user <kedro-project-python-package>-0.1-py3-none-any.whl
     ```

 7. Make sure Docker is running then run `astro dev start` to spin up a local Airflow environment with your shiny new Airflow DAG.

-## Conclusion

 We're proud to partner with the Kedro team on bringing this plugin experience into the world and look forward to extending it to improve the developer experience even more.
 Please [get in touch](https://astronomer.io/contact) if you'd like to talk to us about how you use Kedro and Airflow together!